Preparating to Cruise

 In the summertime, the Sea of Cortez is also subject to chubascos — brief storms with winds that often blow at close to hurricane force.
 In the fall of ‘97, a number of cruising boats were driven ashore at Puerto Escondido by a chubasco.

 If you're one of those people who likes to stay in touch with your family, friends, and business, there are many ways to communicate back to the States.

 Cell Phones — If you like to hear voices, some companies now offer relatively economical 'North American Plans' for your cell phone that are good for the U.S., Mexico, and Canada.
 Shop around and read the small print.
 Coverage is surprisingly good in the more populated coastal towns and even some remote areas, although offers of such plans seem to change often.

 Satellite Phones — If you like to hear distant voices while at remote anchorages, a satellite phone is the answer.
 The Iridium works all over the world, but the sound quality isn't always the best.
 This year we began testing the new Spot Global phone.
 It has coverage in most land areas of the world, including Mexico and Central America.
 But if you might sail to Hawaii or the South Pacific, be advised that there are gaps in its mid-ocean coverage.

-Email — The most popular communication devices to hit the world of cruising since shouting are email via SSB radio and SailMail, and by Winlink and Ham radio.
-Every cruiser who has either of these will tell you that they are a godsend.
-They do require a significant investment setting up in terms of the radio and a Pactor modem, but cruisers consider them a terrific value.
+Email — The most popular communication innovation to hit the world of cruising since shouting is email via SSB radio, enabled via either SailMail or Winlink services.
+Every cruiser who uses these systems will tell you that they are a godsend.
+They do require a significant investment in setup, in terms of the radio and a Pactor modem, but cruisers consider them a terrific value.
 They are good not only for staying in touch, but also for ordering parts and making reservations at marinas at which you're about to arrive.